Battle of the Soyang River: 38th Infantry and Task Force Zebra

-After the opening PVA attacks and ROK withdrawals had exposed the division's east flank and bared the Task Force Zebra front, General Ruffner had asked General Almond to return the remainder of the 23rd Infantry Regiment from Corps' reserve for use in thickening the Zebra position.
+After the opening PVA attacks and ROK withdrawals had exposed the division's east flank and bared the Task Force Zebra front, Ruffner had asked Almond to return the remainder of the 23rd Infantry Regiment from Corps' reserve for use in thickening the Zebra position.
 Almond released the regiment about 11:30 after the PVA strength on the Zebra front began to build.
 Taking command of the front, including all Zebra forces and the French Battalion, at 14:30, Colonel Chiles concentrated the 2nd Battalion in the left half of the sector, put in the 3rd Battalion on the right, and placed the 1st Battalion in reserve just above Han'gye.
-Except for exchanging fire with Company F on the left flank, the PVA moving onto the front were inactive throughout the afternoon, but their number continued to grow as the Netherlands Battalion, though Colonel Coughlin on orders from General Ruffner instructed it to attack at 13:00, failed to advance.
-General Ruffner sensed from the Dutch failure to move that Colonel Coughlin "was looking half way over the shoulder" instead of concentrating on the essential task of closing the gap.
+Except for exchanging fire with Company F on the left flank, the PVA moving onto the front were inactive throughout the afternoon, but their number continued to grow as the Netherlands Battalion, though Coughlin on orders from Ruffner instructed it to attack at 13:00, failed to advance.
+Ruffner sensed from the Dutch failure to move that Coughlin "was looking half way over the shoulder" instead of concentrating on the essential task of closing the gap.
 Ruffner again ordered the Dutch to attack, this time at 15:00, and started forward by helicopter to direct the attempt himself, but his craft crashed on a hilltop near the 1st Battalion command post.
 Neither Ruffner nor his pilot was seriously injured, but Ruffner was stranded well beyond the time set for opening the attack.
 Hiking to the battalion command post to meet a rescue helicopter sent out by the division surgeon, he returned to his headquarters after receiving assurances that the Dutch had jumped off on time.
 There he learned that PVA on and around Hill 1051 had stymied the Dutch and that PVA on the far side of the gap had pushed Company C completely out of position and forced its remnants back to the position of Company F, 23rd Infantry.
 Ruffner now considered two courses open to him, to commit greater strength against the PVA penetration or to set troops along its southwest shoulder, a move which, with the French Battalion blocking the valley in the 23rd Infantry sector, would, if somewhat thinly, seal off the penetration.
 He opted for the second course.
 By evening he had the Netherlands Battalion on the way to occupy Hill 975 (37.856°N 127.962°E) and thus extend the right flank of Company A, 38th Infantry, now on Hill 790 (37.861°N 127.943°E) about a mile below Hill 1051, and had the 2nd Battalion of the 38th moving up to defend a ridge curving southeast of Hill 975 to Hill 691.